HenriqueHendel/PHP-System/README.md

 # PHP-System
 This is a system build with PHP to register customers data in a database.
-In this example, the system is to regster billing data of snacks bar, cafe, small restaurants and etc.
+In this example, the system is to register billing data of snacks bar, cafe, small restaurants and etc.

 ## About This Project
 It is a simple system, where the cashier can register customers billings.